Yesterday (song): Resemblance to other songs

 In 2001, Ian Hammond speculated that McCartney subconsciously based "Yesterday" on Ray Charles' version of Hoagy Carmichael's "Georgia on My Mind".
 Hammond concluded his article by saying that, despite the similarities, "Yesterday" is a "completely original and individual [work]".

-In July 2003, British musicologists stumbled upon superficial similarities between the lyric and rhyming schemes of "Yesterday" and David Whitfield's, Frankie Laine's, and Nat King Cole's "Answer Me, My Love"; originally a German song by Gerhard Winkler and Fred Rauch called Mütterlein, it was a number 1 hit for Laine on the UK Singles Chart in 1953 as "Answer Me, O Lord", leading to speculation that the song had influenced McCartney.
+In July 2003, British musicologists stumbled upon superficial similarities between the lyric and rhyming schemes of "Yesterday" and David Whitfield's, Frankie Laine's, and Nat King Cole's "Answer Me, My Love"; originally a German song by Gerhard Winkler and Fred Rauch called "Mütterlein", it was a number 1 hit for Laine on the UK Singles Chart in 1953 as "Answer Me, O Lord", leading to speculation that the song had influenced McCartney.
 McCartney's publicists denied any resemblance between "Answer Me, My Love" and "Yesterday".
-"Yesterday" begins with the lines: "Yesterday, all my troubles seemed so far away.
-Now it looks as though they're here to stay."
-In its second stanza, "Answer Me, My Love" has the lines: "You were mine yesterday.
-I believed that love was here to stay.
-Won't you tell me where I've gone astray".

 Composition and structure

 Ostensibly simple, featuring only McCartney playing an Epiphone Texan steel-string acoustic guitar backed by a string quartet in one of the Beatles' first uses of session musicians, "Yesterday" has two contrasting sections, differing in melody and rhythm, producing a sense of variety and fitting contrast.
 The main melody is seven bars in length, extremely rare in popular songs, while the bridge, or "middle eight", is the more standard form of eight bars, often two four-bar phrases combined.

 The first section ("Yesterday, all my troubles seemed so far away ...") opens with an F chord (the 3rd of the chord is omitted), then moving to Em^{7} before proceeding to A^{7} and then to D minor.
 In this sense, the opening chord is a decoy; as musicologist Alan Pollack points out, the home key (F major) has little time to establish itself before "heading towards the relative D minor".
 He points out that this diversion is a compositional device commonly used by Lennon and McCartney, which he describes as "deferred gratification".

 As is often the case with the over-exposed war horses of any artsy genre, whether or not you "like" this song, there's some good reason why it became so over-exposed in the first place. (hint) It's a fine piece of work with something going for it in virtually every department: the unique arrangement, an attractive tune, even some asymmetrical phrasing and a couple of off-beat chord progressions.